MaratFa/online-store/README.md

 - 💰 **Discount Pricing**: Clear display of original and discounted prices
 - 🎨 **Modern UI**: Beautiful interface with smooth transitions and hover effects
 - 🧩 **Component Architecture**: Well-organized, reusable UI components
+- 🔄 **API Fallback System**: Automatic fallback to mock data when backend is unavailable
+- 🚀 **Development Mode**: Seamless development experience with mock data by default

 ## 🛠️ Technologies Used